phpfui/ConstantContact/README.md

 Due to a mistake in naming conventions by Constant Contact API designers, several end points are duplicated between the end point that returns all objects, and the end point that just works with one object.
 Normally this is dealt with by using the singular form of the noun for CRUD type operations on a single object, and the plural noun form returns a list of objects.
 This library follows the correct naming convention (single nouns for CRUD and plural nouns for collections) and not the Constant Contact naming convention.

 ## Definitions
 This Constant Contact API defines all types of objects to interact with the API.
 They are defined in the **PHPFUI\ConstantContact\Definition** namespace.
 Only valid fields are allowed to be accessed.
 Types are fully validated as to the best ability of PHP.
 Min and max lengths are enforced for strings.
+Invalid values will throw exceptions for type safety.

 ## Usage Once Authorized (see below)
 ```php